splunk/observability-workshop/aws/ec2/README.md

 If you only want to deploy Instances for the workshop and `no` RUM Instances enter the desired value e.g. `20` for the first question `Instance Count`, then for `Deploy Rum Instances` enter `0` for No.

-If you only want to deploy Instances for the workshop `and` RUM Instances enter the desired value e.g. `20` for the first question `Instance Count`, then for `Deploy Rum Instances` enter `1` for Yes.
+If you want to deploy Instances for the workshop `and` RUM enter the desired value e.g. `20` for the first question `Instance Count`, then for `Deploy Rum Instances` enter `1` for Yes.

 If you only want to only deploy RUM Instances enter `0` for the first question `Instance Count`, then for `Deploy Rum Instances` enter `1` for Yes.